BolvicBolvicovic/ft_turing/lib/compiler.md

 #### self

-The "self" keyword is a substitution of the input character.
-It is necessary for a line that matches on different inputs.
+The "self" keyword is a substitution of the input character for the write.
+It is useful for states that have many input and read-only.

-Can also be used to modify / compare with a register.
+#### any

+The "any" keyword is a substitution for the entire alphabet.
+It is useful for states that have one line and that take the entire alphabet as input.
+Note that if you write some lines for special cases under the "any" line then they will overwrite the "any" statement.

 #### assignment then... and...